 - He has also helped abused teenagers in trouble with the law get out of their inherited bad situations into safer environments to learn and grow.

-- He helped a woman, who was arrested for stealing groceries, get a job.
+- He helped a woman, who was arrested for stealing groceries, get a job. *Additionally, see a video at the end of the blog of a teenager stealing food and how a store owner gave him food rather than pressing charges.

 - He helped a young man who stole 30 computers because he needed money.
 He was facing 30 felonies.
 Rather than set him up for certain failure by branding him a felon, he helped this guy recover 75% of the computers, and set up a payment plan to pay for the other 25% of the computers.
 Because someone helped this young man, he got an education and became a manager of a large bank making a very good salary, so now he pays lots of taxes rather than the taxpayers paying millions of dollars to house him as a “felon” inmate for life (or for many years) greatly burdening taxpayers.
 As of 2017, it now costs $75,560 per inmate per year in California and $69,000 in New York, costs vary state to state but I could not find current numbers for other states.
 It is now costing the United States a frightening 182 billion annually to house inmates.